BioinovarLab/bioinovarlab.github.io/_posts/2021-01-18-frontends-upgrade.md

 ---
 ![]({{ '/assets/images/posts/' | relative_url }}fit-logo.png){: .img-fluid }

+teste.
 Last Monday, the 18th of January, 2021, all SSH frontends of the IoT-LAB testbed were migrated to the latest Debian stable version, [Buster](https://www.debian.org/releases/buster/).
 This migration came with the update of several softwares preinstalled on the frontends.